 How Long Should You Write?

-After nine years of freelance writing, I’m comfortable writing in 1-2 hour blocks.
+After fifteen years of freelance writing, I’m comfortable writing in 1-2 hour blocks.
 However, most novice travel writers can only handle 20-30 minutes before their minds start to wander.

 Well-documented studies on high performance indicate that 50-60 minute time blocks with a 10-minute break in between are most effective.
 Starting out, aim for something in this range.
 Set your timer and focus on your work for 50-60 minutes.
 Then take a break.